ammar-tanwar/bloglearnbay/posts/how-to-make-a-rewarding-career-in-the-energy-oil-and-gas-domain-as-a-data-scientist.md

 tableData:
   [
-    How To Make a Rewarding Career in the Energy, Oil, and Gas Domain as a Data Scientist?, Use of Data Science in Energy, Oil, and Gas Industry Advantages of Data Science in the Energy, Oil and Gas Industry ]
+    How To Make a Rewarding Career in the Energy, Oil, and Gas Domain as a Data Scientist?, Use of Data Science in Energy, Oil, and Gas Industry, Need for Data Science in the Energy domain, Advantages of Data Science in the Energy, Oil and Gas Industry., Projects To Level Up Your Resume,
+What are companies hiring for Energy, oil, and gas data scientists?, How much do data scientists earn with different variables?,

+  ]
 ---